 Identifying these logistical pain points from an objective lens will not only flag issues your strategy needs to consider, it also sets your team up to now shift focus on ways your strategy can solve them.
 By striving to understand the implication of each bottleneck and pain point—taking the time to quantify the impacts each will have on your business—you can prioritize future automation and digital transformation initiatives that will come later in the strategy development process.

-A major advantage of digital transformation is that it unlocks opportunities for optimization of tedious and time-consuming processes through automation.
+A major advantage of digital transformation is that it unlocks opportunities for the optimization of tedious and time-consuming processes through automation.
 Maybe you spend lots of time tracking down COAs, or manually processing orders.
-Identifying potentials to streamline aspects of your workflow can free-up resources and save time.
+Identifying potentials to streamline aspects of your workflow can free up resources and save time.

 One of the most commonly avoidable pitfalls of digital transformation is the mistake of broad implementation without appropriate planning.
 Because an iterative approach is so critical to avoiding sweeping disruptions in operations, ask yourself what needs to come first and what can wait.